cube3power/atsd/rule-engine/web-notifications.md

 ### Multiple Endpoints

-In order to update multiple endpoints for the same state change event, create additional notifications, identified by unique name, by adding new configuration sections below.
+In order to update multiple endpoints for the same status change event, create additional notifications, identified by unique name, by adding new configuration sections below.

 ## Stopping Messages